Make sure this part fits

 Posted by ChevyPartsGiant Specialist

-See expert answers on similar Intake Manifold
+See vehicle specific detailed answers for this Intake Manifold

 If you have any questions about this product, please don't hesitate to ask us.
 We will be happy to help you!